dzik143/pe64-no-imports/README.md

 # 64-bit PE without imports table

 # What does it do
-Code shows the example how to import external modules on-the-fly **WITHOUT** import table.
+Code shows the example how to use external modules on-the-fly **WITHOUT** imports table.

 The code does the following steps:
 1. Find the KERNEL32.DLL base (see versions below),